 Corrugated paper had been patented a few years earlier in 1856, but was only being used as a hat liner in the tall hats of its day.
 It was not until 1871 that people started to use it as a packing and shipping material.
 By combining the pre-cut paper bag with nothing less than a hat liner, the pre-cut cardboard carton was born.

-Do They Have to be Brown?
+Do Cardboard Boxes Have to be Brown?

-Most standard cardboard boxes are made of three different layers of cardboard.
+Most standard packing boxes are made of three different layers of cardboard.
 The two outer layers have a smooth surface and the inner layer is corrugated.
 Corrugated means the cardboard has been folded into many parallel folds.
 This gives the cardboard the durability, strength and cushioning it is famous for.

 Cardboard boxes; a simple product and a worldwide success.